-WP Fusion includes the ability to detect lead sources from a marketing tools, such as Google Analytics.
+WP Fusion includes the ability to detect lead sources in URL parameters, such as those used with Google Analytics.
 You can even easily create your own lead source tracking scheme to collect just the data you need from your visitors.

 The cookie is valid for 90 days.
 So even if a user leaves your site and comes back later to make a purchase, you can still capture the source that brought them to you in the first place.